isomerpages/moh-hcc/pages/Join Us.md

 date: 2023-02-15
 layout: post
 description: ""
+variant: markdown
 ---
-#### SUPPORT FOR PEACE TIME AND CRISIS OPERATIONS
+#### Be a Care Volunteer with SG Healthcare Corps

-We are building a corps of volunteers who support our healthcare sector in peacetime, and can also be activated to meet surge needs during crisis.
+We are building a corps of volunteers to partner us in caring for our patients. &nbsp;

-We are currently recruiting for a volunteer role in **support care**.
-For more information on the role, please visit [https://go.gov.sg/shcvolrecruit.](https://go.gov.sg/shcvolrecruit.)

-Interested volunteers may sign up at [https://go.gov.sg/shcvolform](https://go.gov.sg/shcvolform).
-If you are found suitable, you will be provided pre-deployment training, before you begin your volunteering journey at one of our partner healthcare institutions.
+Click below to catch a glimpse of the meaningful journey our volunteers have embarked on.
+<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/at7_rQAl6Eo?si=8SWmZqG2abr-HCjJ" height="315" width="560"></iframe>

-We look forward to journeying together.
-Thank you!
+[Sign up](https://www.go.gov.sg/shcvolform) now to make a difference!
+We look forward to sharing more about SHC with you.